 Even if you have never thought about the history of medicine or diet or health, or have never taken a history course, or even a humanities course, YOU ARE WELCOME HERE!
 I assume you have no prior knowledge or skills necessary for class, so we build from the ground up.

-I will do everything I can do help you learn as much as you’re motivated to learn, and to help you get whatever grade you’re aiming for.
+I will do everything I can to help you learn as much as you’re motivated to learn, and to help you get whatever grade you’re aiming for.
 As much as possible I’ve tried to make the course about everyone thinking together rather than just you learning “facts” that you can regurgitate later.
 If you feel the course structure isn’t facilitating your own success, please let me know what would!

 The course syllabus is this page and the schedule page.
 These two pages have everything you need to know about the course.
 It is YOUR RESPONSIBILITY to know what’s on the syllabus and follow directions.